 Drug rehabs tend to also offer group therapy in addition to individual therapy, as it is particularly conducive to addiction recovery.
 Therapists who run group therapy sessions must know the difference between group therapy and group support.
 The overriding purpose of group therapy is to focus on the present, as well as encourage group process dynamics.

 Therapists also use the group, as a whole, to confront individual participants when necessary and to easily switch the group from one that is focused on addiction education to one focused on personal interactions and back again.
 Therapists who are flexible enough to effectively manage this process are real assets to any drug rehab facility.

 It is essential that leaders of group sessions also understand the dynamics of substance abuse and be adept at handling defense mechanisms that addicts often employ to avoid confronting their issues.
 In particular, counselors need to understand denial, minimization, resistance, and projection and be readily able to address any of these defenses that manifest while in group.

 In addition, group leaders must be able to identify any topics of discussion that are not appropriate for group work and suggest that the patient bring the matter up in their own individual sessions.

 Due to the often-fragile nature of those newly sober, leaders take an active role in structuring and facilitating early recovery groups.
 They lead the group toward the treatment goals (abstinence, problem solving, social skills, conflict resolution, developing trust and interpersonal cooperation).
 If done well, the members will eventually be able to organize themselves and continue on the path toward achieving these goals.

-Group therapists in drug rehab encounter particular types of issues that may require them to take a more active role, either directing the session or intervening in cases of client resistance.
+Group therapists in rehab counseling programs encounter particular types of issues that may require them to take a more active role, either directing the session or intervening in cases of client resistance.
 Although the group should be centered on the clients themselves, the counselor still plays an active role, especially in the early sessions.